 Inspired by Dieter Rams 10 principles of good design, I decided to create my own rules for the creative studio.
-These rules help us enhance our design process and produce thoughtful work.
-It is a working/living document that will change as we grow creatively.
+These rules help me enhance my design process and produce thoughtful work.
+It is a working/living document that will change as I grow creatively.

 1. Curious thoughts must always be identified, investigated and validated. – Example: If you are in a restaurant and your brain shoots out an Idea, write it down, draw a napkin sketch, don’t worry if it’s a bad idea.
 By writing it down, you will start marinating it and it may end up being the million $ idea you were always looking for.